 Low-income mothers of color are at the highest risk of poor birth outcomes in the United States.
-Despite being one of the wealthiest states in terms of per capita income, New Jersey continues to grapple with some of the worst pregnancy, birth, and infant health outcomes in the country, especially among underresourced communities.
-New Jersey ranks among the worst U.S. states for maternal mortality - 47^{th} out of the 50 states - with a rate of more than 46 deaths per every 100,000 live births, nearly 50 percent greater than the national average.3 For women and babies of color, the statistics are even more dire.
+Despite being one of the wealthiest states in terms of per capita income, New Jersey continues to grapple with some of the worst pregnancy, birth, and infant health outcomes in the country, especially among under-resourced communities.
+New Jersey ranks among the worst U.S. states for maternal mortality - only 14 states have a higher maternal mortality rate than New Jersey- with a rate of more than 25.7 deaths per every 100,000 live births.
+For women and babies of color, the statistics are even more dire.
 A Black mother in New Jersey is seven times more likely to die than a white mother due to pregnancy-related complications, with the most recent data showing a marked increase in this inequity.

 Outcomes for infants also reflect these disparities.
-Although the overall infant mortality rate in New Jersey is lower than the national rate (4.5 per 1,000 live births versus 5.8 per 1,000 live births in 2017), the disparity in infant mortality between non-Hispanic white and non-Hispanic Black infants is significant.
-In 2017, the infant mortality rate for white babies was 2.7 per 1,000 births, while for Black babies the rate was 9.4 per 1,000 births.4 This means that in New Jersey a Black baby is three times more likely to die than a white baby in their first year of life, a troubling disparity trend that has persisted for years.
+Although the overall infant mortality rate in New Jersey is lower than the national rate (4.1 per 1,000 live births versus 5.4 per 1,000 live births in 202034), the disparity in infant mortality between non-Hispanic white and non-Hispanic Black infants is significant.
+In 2020, the infant mortality rate for white babies was 2.5 per 1,000 births, while for Black babies the rate was 9.1 per 1,000 births.5 This means that in New Jersey a Black baby is three times more likely to die than a white baby in their first year of life, a troubling disparity trend that has persisted for years.

 Disparities along racial lines also persist in other important health indicators.
-For example, the statewide preterm birth rate in 2017 was 9.5 percent and the low birthweight rate was 8.0 percent.
-However, preterm and low birthweight rates among Black mothers (13.1 percent and 12.3 percent) notably exceeded rates among white mothers (8.3 percent and 6.4 percent).5 Preterm births increase the probability that infants will develop short-term complications (e.g., greater likelihood of developing anemia, infections, and respiratory and gastrointestinal conditions) as well as longer-term complications (e.g., vision and/or hearing problems, developmental delays, behavioral challenges, and chronic health conditions).
+For example, the most recent data shows a preterm birth rate6 of 9.5 percent and the low birthweight rate 7was 7.7 percent.
+However, preterm and low birthweight rates among Black mothers (13.8 percent and 13.2 percent) notably exceeded rates among white mothers (8.3 percent and 5.8 percent).8 Preterm births increase the probability that infants will develop short-term complications (e.g., greater likelihood of developing anemia, infections, and respiratory and gastrointestinal conditions) as well as longer-term complications (e.g., vision and/or hearing problems, developmental delays, behavioral challenges, and chronic health conditions).

-These troubling statistics fueled the Murphy Administration's commitment to improve maternal and infant health for all New Jersey families, with a particular focus on reducing health disparities along racial, ethnic, and economic lines.
-In January 2019, First Lady Tammy Murphy launched Nurture NJ, a
+These troubling statistics fueled the Murphy Administration's commitment to improve maternal and infant health for all New Jersey families, with a particular focus on reducing health disparities along racial,